danieltannn/ITP_24/WebServer/README.md

 - [x] Store proctoring script on Web Server for the RaspberryPi to access and run without downloading
 - [x] Generate Asymmetric Key Pair (RSA) for RaspberryPi to encrypt the Fernet Key with RSA's Public Key
 - [x] Decrypt Fernet Key with RSA's Private Key
-- [ ] Implement 'Heartbeat' for Proctoring Script
+- [x] Implement 'Heartbeat' Protocol for Proctoring Script to indicate connection status with the RaspberryPi

 ---

 # Web Server
 Currently hosted on Hostinger for testing purposes.
 Alternatively, you may host this on your own hosting environment or utilize [XAMPP](https://www.apachefriends.org/).

 ## Prequisites & Resources Used
 1. Web Hosting Environment